DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue_The_Ritual.md

 The Oversight Liaison stood, his chair scraping against the floor.
 "You have forty hours before recalibration.
 That's your window."

 After he left, Elyra remained.
-The two women stood in silence, watching the pattern spiral on the wall—flaring, resolving, flaring again.
+The two women stood in silence, watching the pattern spiral on the wallâ€”flaring, resolving, flaring again.

 "You don't want to destroy it," Elyra said softly.
 It wasn't a question.